Subscribe to FYI Denmark Blog

 Aarhus Attractions

 I used to tell visitors to stop by the Tourist Office in Aarhus, but it has been closed and replaced with touch screens around town.
-If you need to visit one, check out the following locations:
+If you need to visit one, check out the following locations listed below.

 1. The Rutebilstation (where blue buses stop)